Artificial intelligence tools for information retrieval, research, and teaching

 Support and focus on medical research:

-The search supports MeSH terms and allows users to limit results to medical journals only.
+The search supports MeSH terms and allows users to limit results to medical journals only (this is the list of medical journals included, in addition to ~50,000 clinical guidelines, in total of about 8 M papers).

 Information source and update frequency: